curtisalexander/readstat-rs/README.md

 ```

 ## Testing
-To run unit / integration tests, run the following within the `readstat` directory.
+To perform unit / integration tests, run the following within the `readstat` directory.

 ```
 cargo test
 ```

 ### Valgrind
 To ensure no memory leaks, [valgrind](https://valgrind.org/) may be utilized.
-For example, to ensure no memory leaks for the test `get_row_count_test`, run the following.
+For example, to ensure no memory leaks for the test `parse_file_metadata_test`, run the following from within the `readstat` directory.

 ```
-valgrind ./target/debug/deps/get_row_count_test-<hash>
+valgrind ./target/debug/deps/parse_file_metadata_test-<hash>
 ```

 ## Platform Support
-- :white_check_mark: Linux   &rarr; successfully builds and runs
+- :check_mark_button: Linux   &rarr; successfully builds and runs
     - Principal development environment
-- :white_check_mark: macOS   &rarr; successfully builds and runs
+- :check_mark_button: macOS   &rarr; successfully builds and runs
-- :white_check_mark: Windows &rarr; successfully builds and runs
+- :check_mark_button: Windows &rarr; successfully builds and runs
     - As of [ReadStat](https://github.com/WizardMac/ReadStat) `1.1.5`, able to build using MSVC in lieu of setting up an msys2 environment
     - [Requires `libclang`](#windows) in order to build as `libclang` is [required by bindgen](https://rust-lang.github.io/rust-bindgen/requirements.html#clang)